ShawnTurner/gatling-gradle-plugin/README.md

 * `sourceSet` : Project source set containing gatling simulation to run.
 Defaults to project.sourceSets.test.
 * `gatlingSimulation` : The list of scenarios to run.
+* `failBuild` : Sets whether or not a failed load test should fail/stop the build.
+Defaults to true.
 * `checkForKOs` : Set whether or not to check for KOed requests.
 Defaults to true.
 * `koThreshold` : Number of KOs that will be allowed before the build is considered failed.
 Defaults to 0.
 * `gatlingDataDir` : The directory containing gatling data files.
 Defaults to $projectRoot/data.